seanlokeee/ServianCD/README.md

 # Deploy Instructions
 ## Local Deploy

 Ensure all steps in local dependencies & local setup are completed prior to attempting local deployment

 To see a fully configured & operational application on AWS through local terminal:
 - change current directory to within infra folder
-- make init (connection to the remote backend built in local setup is established here)
+- `make init` (connection to the remote backend built in local setup is established here)
-- make up (scaffold all AWS resources required to run the application)
+- `make up` (scaffold all AWS resources required to run the application)
 - change current directory to within ansible folder
-- sh run_ansible.sh (once this is done, change back to infra folder)
+- `sh run_ansible.sh` (once this is done, change back to infra folder)
-- make albendpoint & paste it into a browser (delayed response from aurora db might arise)
+- `make albendpoint` & paste it into a browser (response from aurora db might be delayed)

 ## Pipeline Deploy

 Ensure **REMOTE BACKEND INFRA** step from local setup is completed and all steps in pipeline setup are completed prior to attempting pipeline deployment

 To see a fully configured & operational application on AWS through CircleCI CD Pipeline:
-- push into a branch & merge pull request to trigger the master branch or manually trigger the pipeline build in CircleCI (local terraform version must be newer than image version)
+- push into a branch & merge pull request to trigger the master branch or manually trigger the pipeline build in CircleCI (local terraform version should be same as image version)
 - when the pipeline completes scaffold-infra job, note down alb_endpoint in CircleCI output
 - once the pipeline has finished, paste alb_endpoint noted down earlier into a browser